hillhacks/hackbeach/pages/faq.md

 I am concerned that I am too young / too old / an introvert / a single female / a single male / a robot / something totally different.
 : Read our note on providing a safe and friendly place for everyone.
-In previous years, we had all age groups around, and nearly 50% of our core team are female!  <!-- XXX: really? -->  As we are surrounded by the mountains, you will always find enough space for yourself if needed.
-You have found us, that means you are in the right place, please feel welcome!
+In previous years, we had all age groups around.
 ^

 My family is concerned that this will be way too dangerous!